-The process of reballing ceramic or high temperature-balled devices is slightly different than that of the plastic package reballing process.
-Due to the mass of the package, non-collapsing solder balls or used to “hold up” the weight due to the package mass.
-Typically these solder balls are made from a higher than “normal” reflow temperature of between 210-225°C. These solder balls are attached via tin-lead solder.
-Therefore to attach these high temperature solder balls a method for selectively printing solder paste on to these pads is required for the proper reballing of these devices.
+The process of reballing ceramic or high temperature or solder-coated solder balls is slightly different than that of the plastic package reballing process.
+Due to the mass of the package, non-collapsing solder balls are used to “hold up” the weight due to the package mass.
+Typically, these solder balls are made from a higher than “normal” reflow temperature alloy.
+These solder balls are attached via tin-lead solder.
+Therefore, to attach these high temperature solder balls a method for selectively printing solder paste onto these pads is required for the proper reballing of these devices.

 There are a variety of methods used to selectively deposit solder paste to the underside of the component requiring reballing.
 These include miniature metal stencils, solder paste deposition and flexible removable stencils.
 BEST has developed the StikNPeel™ solder paste printing process for BGA/CSP reballing package type.
 The StikNPeel™ is placed over the pads of the ceramic BGA after cleaning.
 Solder paste is rolled into the apertures and then the solder balls are placed in these apertures using an EZReball™ reballing preform.
 This greatly simplifies placement and insures fewer reflow cycles and rework.